dmitsf/GOT/example.md

 print(df.shape)

-# Ouputs: (26823, 13)
+# Outputs: (26823, 13)
 ```

 We can see our collection contains 26823 samples.
-For the sake of simplicity, let's use a subcollection contains 500 samples.
+For the sake of simplicity, let's create a subcollection contains 500 samples.
 To make the subcollection:

 ```
 sub_df = df.sample(500)